JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ## Pre-defined schemes

-The left swatch draws the colors in each scheme; the right swatch samples the scheme from 0 to 1 at intervals of 0.01.
+In the following images, the left swatch draws the colors in each scheme; the right swatch samples the scheme from 0 to 1 at intervals of 0.01.

 ## ✦ cmocean